Inside: Rediscovering yourself when you’ve hit midlife and realize you’ve been lost.

 Sex and the City.
 (I heart you, Carrie Bradshaw.)

 It’s where I learned to dance to my own music.
-When did I stop listening to Norah Jones?
+When did I stop listening to my own music?
 Or stop dancing around the house?

 When did I stop listening to myself?
 I’ll tell you: